EngineHub/CraftBookDocs/source/mechanics/dispenser_recipes.rst

 Vacuum
 ------

-The **Vacuum** pulls in any entity 5 blocks in front of the dispenser.
+The **Vacuum** recipe pulls in any entity 5 blocks in front of the dispenser.

 .. image:: /images/dispenser/vacuum_recipe.png
     :align: center